Karin Månsdotter: Queen

-The official wedding took place in Storkyrkan on 4 July 1568, followed next day by the coronation.
+The official wedding took place in Storkyrkan on 4 July 1568, followed the next day by the coronation.
 Karin Månsdotter was walked to the altar by the king's cousin Per Brahe under a banner of golden textile carried by four nobles.
 The wedding was unique; never before had the children of the couple been present at a royal wedding.
-Both the infant son and the daughter of Eric and Karin were present to confirm their official status.
+Both the infant son and the daughter of Erik and Karin were present to confirm their official status.
 They were placed under the banner between their parents.
-On 9 June the son had been baptized carried by Queen Dowager Catherine Stenbock.
+On 9 June the son was baptized carried by Catherine Stenbock.
 The coronation was celebrated with great festivities in Stockholm to confirm the new queen's legitimacy.
 Karin's peasant relatives, her three maternal uncles from Uppland, Hans Jakobsson, Jakob Jakobsson and Erik Nilsson, were present dressed in clothes made for them by the royal tailor.
-During the coronation, the Lord Chancellor Nils Gyllenstierna, who was carrying the crown, fainted and dropped the crown to the floor.
+During the coronation, Lord Chancellor Nils Gyllenstierna fainted and dropped the crown he was carrying to the floor.
 This was regarded as a bad omen.

-During her period as queen, Karin made gifts to her friends and relatives, such as Anna Nilsdotter i Hammarstorp, who has been identified as her sister despite her different patronymicon, her paternal cousins in Sko kloster, and her "Fränka" (meaning "Female relative") Anna Eriksdotter i Sko.
+During her period as queen, Karin gave gifts to her friends and relatives, such as Anna Nilsdotter i Hammarstorp, who has been identified as her sister despite her different patronymicon, her paternal cousins in Sko kloster, and her "Fränka" (meaning "female relative") Anna Eriksdotter i Sko.
 Queen Karin is noted to have granted two royal estates in 1568: on 1 May, she granted the income from Rörstrand in Solna to Torbrjörn Klockare in Stockholm, and on 24 July, she granted Aleby in Botkyrka to Lasse Jakobsson, signing herself in the first document as "Karin Månsdotter" and in the second as "Katarina Regina".
 On both occasions, she described different privileges and conditions for the holders.
 Granting royal estates and deciding their privileges was something normally done by monarchs, and showed her personal influence.

-Soon after the coronation, Eric's brothers rebelled and he was imprisoned.
+Soon after the coronation, Erik's brothers rebelled and he was imprisoned.